Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

            This output indicates that the primary EAN interface is pub0, this is the default primary EAN interface on ClusterStor mgmt nodes.
 If no static IP address is set on this interface, it will default to DHCP.

-           Please check the IP address of this interface on both mgmt nodes with the following command:
+           Check the IP address of this interface on both mgmt nodes with the following command:

             ```bash
             [root@kjlmo1200 ~]# pdsh -g mgmt ip a l pub0 | dshbak -c